Screen time and digital technology use for children: part of a healthy lifestyle

 5. Encourage play and friendship with others

-When children play face to face with others rather than by themselves on a screen, they develop important life skills.
+When children play face to face with others, they develop important life skills.
 These include getting along with other people, being independent and learning how to sort out conflicts and problems.

 You can support your school-age child’s friendships by arranging playdates and sleepovers.

-School-age children need 10-11 hours sleep a night.
+School-age children need plenty of sleep – 9-11 hours a night.

-Using screens before bed can affect how quickly your child falls asleep.
-If your child avoids mobile phones, tablets, computer screens or TV in the hour before bed, she’s likely to get to sleep more quickly.
+Screen time and digital technology use before bed can affect how quickly your child falls asleep.
+If your child avoids mobile phones, tablets, computer screens or TV in the hour before bed, your child is likely to get to sleep more quickly.

-7. Keep screens out of bedrooms at night
+7. Keep digital technology out of bedrooms at night

-If you keep mobile phones and other devices out of your child’s bedroom at night, he won’t be able to stay up late playing games or messaging friends.
+If you keep mobile phones and other devices out of your child’s bedroom at night, your child won’t be able to stay up late playing games or messaging friends.
 This can also stop your child being disturbed in the night by messages or notifications.

-When you help your child choose good-quality apps, games, TV and YouTube as well as balancing her screen use, she’ll learn to make good choices about using her free time when she’s older.
+When you help your child choose good-quality apps, games, TV and YouTube as well as balancing screen time, your child will learn to make good choices about using free time when they’re older.